-Ayala Land Inc: A Play On The Philippines' Property Market
+Ayala Land Inc.: A Play On The Philippines' Property Market

 This business model is similar to others in the industry, where property companies typically diversify by having exposures to both property development and property leasing.

-However, what sets Ayala Land apart is their higher exposure to property developments, with 69% of total revenues from developments while other peers such as SM Prime Holdings, Megaworld Corporation, Robinsons Land Corp have 32%, 58%, and 32%, respectively.
+However, what sets Ayala Land apart is its higher exposure to property developments, with 69% of total revenues from developments while other peers such as SM Prime Holdings, Megaworld Corporation (OTC:MGAWF), Robinsons Land Corp. have 32%, 58%, and 32%, respectively.

 Source: Ayala Land FY 2016 Presentation